rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 ..

+The following applies:

-The **updateRate** (uRt) and **sendOnChange** (sOc) determines when a status update should be sent. **updateRate** defines a specific interval when to send updates.
-If **updateRate** is set to "0" it means that no update is sent using an interval. **sendOnChange** defines if an status update should be sent as soon as the value changes.
+* The **updateRate** ``uRt`` and **sendOnChange** ``sOc`` determines when a status update should be sent. **updateRate** defines a specific interval when to send updates.

+* If **updateRate** is set to "0" it means that no update is sent using an interval.

+* **sendOnChange** defines if an status update should be sent as soon as the value changes.

-It is possible to combine **updateRate** and **sendOnChange** to send an update when the value changes and at the same time using a specific interval.
+* It is possible to combine **updateRate** and **sendOnChange** to send an update when the value changes and at the same time using a specific interval.

+* It allowed to change **updateRate** and **sendOnChange** by sending a new StatusSubscribe during an active subscription.

 Structure for a response message with answer to a request for status subscription for one or several objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A response message with answer to a request for status subscription
 has the structure according to the example below.

-This response is
+The following applies:

-always sent immediately after request for subscription regardless if
+* A StatusUpdate is always sent immediately after subscription request,
-the value recently changed or as an effect of the interval for the
-subscription.
-The reason for sending the response immediately is
+  unless the subscription is already active.
+The reason for sending the
-because subscriptions usually are established shortly after RSMP
+  response immediately is because subscriptions usually are established
-connection establishment and the supervision system needs to update
+  shortly after RSMP connection establishment and the supervision system
-with the current statuses and events.
+  needs to update with the current statuses.

-If an subscription is already active then the site must not establish
+* If an subscription is already active then the site must not establish
   a new subscription but use the existing one.
-This message type should
-not be sent if the subscription already exist.
+It allowed to change
+  **updateRate** and **sendOnChange**.

-If the object is not known then the site must not disconnect
+* If the object is not known then the site must not disconnect
   but instead answer with this type of message where **q** is set to
   **undefined**.

 .. code-block:: json
    :name: json-status-update